mlaroy/mikelaroy.ca/src/posts/welcome-to-3-point-oh.md

 So instead, I opted to build this site using [Gatsby](https://www.gatsbyjs.org), which is a static site builder using React.
 As my development focus has changed more towards JavaScript lately, building a site in React made sense on a number of levels.
 To further simplify (and reduce spending), I decided to move away from traditinal web hosting through a C-Panel type platform since that was no longer necessary when static site hosting can be easy and free.

-I've used [Surge](https://surge.sh) for a number of small projects in the past, but this time I chose [Netlify](https://netlify.com) for its ease of connecting a git repo, build scripts, and the possibility of integrating lamba functions as a future enhancement.
+I've used [Surge](https://surge.sh) for a number of small projects in the past, but this time I chose [Netlify](https://netlify.com) for its ease of connecting a git repo, build scripts, and the possibility of integrating lambda functions as a future enhancement.
 They also make static site form submissions easy (and free).
 Lots of great reasons, really.

 ## What's next?